hash-bang/Reflib-Node/README.md

 ======
 Reference library processing for Node.

+---

+**NOTE: This library is now depreciated in favour of [@IEBH/RefLib](https://github.com/IEBH/RefLib) which is ES6 and Browser compatible, has numerous fixes and is much more efficient**

+---

 This is the internal component to parse and output reference libraries.
 If you would like something with a user interface you may wish to look at one of the following:

 * [reflib-cli](https://github.com/hash-bang/Reflib-CLI) - The command line interface to Reflib